 Working Party Conclusion and Recommendation

 The Working Party believes that Recommendation 23 should not be approved at this time.
+The WP together with the GNSO community should first be given the opportunity to conduct its own internal assessment and, if there are some problems that need to be solved, develop possible solutions for them.

 The Review Working Party was unaware that Westlake would revise and substantially change Recommendation 23 at the last minute without providing us an opportunity to comment.
-This Revised Recommendation 23 is a divisive recommendation made without input from the Working Party.
+This Revised Recommendation 23 is made without input from the Working Party.
 It is noteworthy to mention that a number of comments were submitted to members of the Westlake team during discussions at session at the ICANN 53 meeting in Buenos Aires with rationales that contradict Recommendation 23.
 These were included in a document prepared by ICANN staff, and was posted to the public comment forum during the public comment period on the GNSO review draft report.
 This only adds to the confusion of why Recommendation 23 was changed in the final report.
-If the Recommendation is to be considered, the GNSO community should first be given the opportunity to conduct its own internal assessment and, if there are some problems that need to be solved, develop possible solutions for them.

 We wish to reiterate that 35 other recommendations made by Westlake are still being reviewed and discussed by the Working Party.
 Many of those 35 recommendations were generally supported in the community and could be very valuable for the GNSO to implement in the near future.
 We have scheduled subsequent meetings for the Working Party to review and discuss these recommendations, prioritize them and provide feedback on implementation.
 We appreciate you taking our serious concerns about Revised Recommendation 23 under consideration and will look forward to presenting future comments on the other 35 recommendations in the near future.